 Beyond posting news of your fundraiser on your timeline, you should create a dedicated Facebook page for your cause.
 If your cause is connected to an organization that you represent, and that organization has a page you have access to, you could also use that page for this purpose.

 In either case, create a unique Facebook page URL by defining it in the page settings.
 Also in the page settings, select the preferred audience you want to connect with (you can specify geography, age, political leanings, and more).
-Be sure to add the link to your GoFundMe campaign page and encourage your supporters to like it.
+Be sure to add the link to your GoFundMe fundraiser page and encourage your supporters to like it.

 Pro tip: If you want to experiment with paying to promote your posts, start by paying to reach those who like your page and their friends (rather than mere demographic targeting).
 For more detail on using paid posts, see our blog post How to Use Facebook Advertising for Your Fundraiser.